storyblok/field-type-examples/code-block/README.md

 # App Description

-The Code Block extension for is a lightweight text editor tailored for developers and content creators.
-It provides a seamless solution for pasting code snippets into documentation sites or other platforms.
+The Code Block extension is a lightweight text editor tailored for developers and content creators.
 With customizable titles, programming language options, line number offsets, and line highlighting, this user-friendly extension allows you to effortlessly manage and present code snippets with clarity and precision.
-Enhance your documentation workflow and make code sharing a breeze with the Code Block extension.
+Enhance your documentation and make code sharing a breeze with the Code Block extension.

 ## How to set up